-Are voting-related activities, such as driving people to the polls on Election Day, considered "legislative"?
+Are voting-related activities, such as driving people to the polls on Election Day, considered legislative?

 No. State resources, including legislative employees on state-paid time, should not be used for activities related to elections.
-However, answering incidental inquiries as to where a person votes is allowed.
+However, answering incidental inquiries as to where a person can vote is allowed.